godotengine/godot-docs/classes/class_input.rst

 - :ref:`Vector3<class_Vector3>` **get_magnetometer** **(** **)** |const|

-Returns the the magnetic field strength in micro-Tesla for all axes of the device's magnetometer sensor, if the device has one.
+Returns the the magnetic field strength in micro-Tesla for all axes of the device's magnetometer, if the device has one.
 Otherwise, the method returns :ref:`Vector3.ZERO<class_Vector3_constant_ZERO>`.

-**Note:** This method only works on Android, iOS and UWP.
+**Note:** This method only works on Android and UWP.
 On other platforms, it always returns :ref:`Vector3.ZERO<class_Vector3_constant_ZERO>`.

 ----